Endogenous distress contagion in a dynamic interbank model: how possible future losses may spell doom today: The multiple maturity setting

 where $\alpha_i(t_l) \in \lcal_{t_l}$ provides the fraction of the cash account invested at time $t_l$ in the risk-free asset and, accordingly, $1-\alpha_i(t_l)$ is the fraction of the cash account invested at time $t_l$ in the risky asset.
 Throughout, we assume $\alpha_i(t_l,\omega_{t_l}) \in [0,1]$ so that bank $i$ is long in both assets.
 The bank has liabilities $\sum_{j = 1}^n L_{ij}^k + L_{i0}^k$ at time $t_k$ where $L_{i0}^k \geq 0$ denotes the external obligations of bank $i$ at time $t_k$.
 To simplify the expressions below we will define $L_{0i}^l = 0$ for all times $t_l$; furthermore to avoid the need to consider defaults due to the initial setup of the system, we will assume $L_{ij}^0 = 0$ for all pairs of banks $i,j$ so that no obligations are due at time $t_0 = 0$.

 As in~\cite{KV16}, when a bank defaults on its obligations at time $t_l$, it also does so for all of its obligations at time $t_k > t_l$ as well.
-However, in contrast to that work but similarly to~\cite{BBF18}, the recovery on defaulted obligations occurs immediately after the clearing date (i.e., at time $t_l^+$) to account for any delays associated with the bankruptcy procedure.
-That is, a zero recovery rate is assumed at the clearing time, but a $\beta \in [0,1]$ recovery of liabilities occurs immediately after.
+Moreover, when there are simultaneous defaults, there is the question of how to account for recovery of assets at the default time.
+Since bankruptcies take time to resolve, we assume there is a zero recovery rate at that instant, while the actual recovery rate $\beta \in [0,1]$ applies immediately after (i.e., at $t_l^+$).
+This is similar to the construction in~\cite{BBF18} as well as \cite[Algorithm 1]{KV16}.

-As mentioned above, thus far we have ignored the considerations for the cash account $V_i(t_l)$.
+Unlike the single-maturity setting, we now need to keep track of the cash account $V_i(t_l)$.
 Its evolution is due to the reinvestment of the cash account from the prior time step (including any recovery of defaulting assets at time $t_{l-1}$) and the (realized) net payments (following the Gai--Kapadia setting (\cite{GK10})).
 This gives a recursive formulation

 for $l = 1,...,\ell$ with initial conditions $V_i(t_0) := x_i(t_0)$.
 For the valuation of interbank assets, we follow Section \ref{sec:1maturity-bs}.
 Thus, the obligation at time $t_k$ from bank $j$ to $i$ is valued as $p_{ji}(t_l,t_k) := e^{-r(t_k-t_l)}L_{ji}^k(\beta + (1-\beta)\E[P_j(t_k,t_k) \; | \; \fcal_{t_l}])$ taking value (almost surely) in the interval $e^{-r(t_k-t_l)}L_{ji}^k\times[\beta,1]$ where $P_j(t_k,t_k,\omega_{t_k})$ is the realized indicator of solvency for bank $j$ at time $t_k$.
 Defining $P_j(t,t_k) := \E[P_j(t_k,t_k) \; | \; \fcal_t]$ as the (conditional) probability of solvency for obligations with maturity at time $t_k$ as measured at time $t$, we have $p_{ji}(t_l,t_k) = e^{-r(t_k-t_l)}L_{ji}^k (\beta+(1-\beta)P_j(t_l,t_k))$.
 In this way, the realized balance sheet for bank $i$ has dynamically adjusting write-downs that yield a realized net worth at time $t_l$ of